 GRIMSBY could become a halal meat hub as it builds on its fish-based status as Europe’s Food Town.
 North East Lincolnshire Council, working together with the Humber Local Enterprise Partnership, has signed a memorandum of understanding (MoU) with Malaysian Halal Penang to explore new market opportunities.

-A distribution centre is to be built first, and with the UK’s biggest port and an ongoing project to bring forward a vital Border Inspection Post as a background to the talks.
-Visits have taken place between the Humber region and Halal Penang, the Penang State Government agency of Malaysia responsible for promotion, facilitation and development of the halal industries there.
+A distribution center is to be built first and with the UK’s biggest port and an ongoing project to bring forward a vital Border Inspection Post as a background to the talks.
+Visits have taken place between the Humber region and Halal Penang, the Penang State Government agency of Malaysia responsible for promotion, facilitation, and development of the halal industries there.

 The agreement formalizes how the three parties will support each other in exploring opportunities that could provide economic benefit to both areas.

-Dato Abdul Malik, State Minister for Religious Affairs, and chairman of Penang International Halal Hub, said: “We look forward to working closely together to share our strengths, including Penang’s manufacturing sector and for the halal industries and the Humber’s food and energy sectors, with the potential of a distribution centre sited in the Humber region.”
+Dato Abdul Malik, State Minister for Religious Affairs, and chairman of Penang International Halal Hub said: “We look forward to working closely together to share our strengths, including Penang’s manufacturing sector and for the halal industries and the Humber’s food and energy sectors, with the potential of a distribution center sited in the Humber region.”

-The idea for the distribution centre was raised during a trade mission to Malaysia and Singapore run by the Hull and Humber Chamber of Commerce, Humber Local Enterprise Partnership and Bondholders marketing organisation.
+The idea for the distribution center was raised during a trade mission to Malaysia and Singapore run by the Hull and Humber Chamber of Commerce, Humber Local Enterprise Partnership, and Bondholders marketing organization.